phil/rjq/README.md

 ## Requirements

-Any OS that runs a bash/zsh like terminal shell.
+- Any OS that runs a bash/zsh like terminal shell.
+- Ruby

 ## Installing